tkweon426/craip_2025f_g4/README.md

 | Path Planning | 10 pts | `path_planning` |
 | Perception | 10 pts | `perception` |

-**Submission**: You must submit these three packages approximately one week before the competition week.
-Each package will be evaluated independently.

 ### Competition (60 points)

 You will integrate all modules into a complete navigation system to accomplish five missions.